 Her versatile voice allows her to sing opera and oratorio as well as songs and lieder.
 Passionate about history and literature, she loves to sing in various styles and periods, from baroque to contemporary as well as classical, bel canto and romantic music.

 In November 2019, Caroline won the 1st prize in the opera category at the International Music Competition “Triomphe de l’Art” in Brussels.
-In 2016, she was revealed in the Concours International Bell’Arte where she receives the 2nd prize.
-That same year, she also wins the 3rd prize in the Concours des Nouveaux Talents de l’Art Lyrique in Ans in Belgium.
+In 2016, she was revealed in the Concours International Bell’Arte where she received the 2nd prize.
+That same year, she also won the 3rd prize in the Concours des Nouveaux Talents de l’Art Lyrique in Ans in Belgium.

-Caroline started her opera carreer on the stage of the Théâtre Royal de la Monnaie thanks to the MMAcademy which she joined in 2014.
-At La Monnaie, she has the chance to perform under the direction of renowned conductors such as Christophe Rousset, Alain Altinoglu, Alessandro De Marchi, Mikhail Tatarnikov, Giuliano Carella and Hartmut Haenchen and in productions by Pierre Audi, Sibi Larbi Cherkaoui and Eric Lacascade.
+Caroline started her opera career on the stage of the Théâtre Royal de la Monnaie thanks to the MMAcademy which she joined in 2014.
+At La Monnaie, she had the opportunity to perform under the direction of renowned conductors such as Christophe Rousset, Alain Altinoglu, Alessandro De Marchi, Mikhail Tatarnikov, Giuliano Carella and Hartmut Haenchen and in productions by Pierre Audi, Sibi Larbi Cherkaoui and Eric Lacascade.

 Throughout her vocal training, she has the opportunity to perform different roles like Zita la Vecchia (Gianni Schicchi), la Zia Principessa (Suor Angelica), The Abandoned Woman (The Garden Wall), Venere (Il Ballo delle Ingrate), la Voix de la Mère (Les Contes d’Hoffmann) and Mère Marie (Les Dialogues des Carmélites).

 Chamber music, songs and lieder have also taken a wonderful place in the young mezzo’s career.
 At the end of her studies, she formed with a few friends and colleagues ‘L’Ensemble Bleu Miroir’ for which the configuration varies according to the repertoire.
 The ensemble was invited to the Concert de Midi of the OPRL (Orchestre Philharmonique Royal de Liège) to perform a trio version of Berlioz’s Nuits d’Eté in 2018.
 The ensemble was also invited in 2019 to the Festival Musicorum in Brussels.
+In 2020, the ensemble interpreted their French melody program titled Rêveries at the Estivales de l’Abbaye of Villers in Belgium.
 Likewise, Caroline is sometimes invited by other ensembles, such as ‘L’Heure de Musique’, to perform different repertoires as for example Mahler’s Lieder eines fahrenden Gesellen.

 Between two concerts, Caroline sings for private weddings and funerals.
 When she can, she joins the ‘Maîtrise de la Cathédrale de Namur’, which she has been a part of since 2014.
 As of 2019, she has also been one of the cantors of the St Jacques Church in Liège.